timvvvht/Neural-Networks-and-Optimizers-from-scratch/README.md

 # Neural Networks and optimizers from scratch

 ## Motivation
 The aim of this project is to consolidate my understanding about neural networks, and to refine my internal representation of neural networks as a computation graph.

-I also wanted to gain intuition about how and why different optimizers converge / behave, which is why I implemented 13 optimizers from scratch based on the papers they were published in.
+I wanted to gain intuition about how and why different optimizers converge / behave.
+Therefore, I implemented 14 optimizers from scratch based on the papers they were published in.

 ## Project
 In this ipython notebook, I wrote a neural network with an object-oriented approach and tested it on the MNIST dataset.

 For the tests, the network architecture used was 2 linear layers with relu activation followed by an output layer to a softmax function.
-The Layer and Model objects created can handle an arbitrary number of layers of different units.
+The Layer and Model objects created can handle an arbitrary number of layers with different units.

 ## Optimizers
 The optimizers I have implemented in this notebook includes (so far):